thetransistor/OpenWest2015/AddOnKit/readme.md

 a display, and an SD card.
 There is an EEPROM bootloader that looks on the SD card and loads the program named run.bin.

 ##Using the Bitmap Loader##
 The bitmap loader program is found under Software/BMP Loader.
-It will cycle through bitmaps it finds on the SD card.
-It will first load default.bmp, then 1.bmp, and assume will keep going through higher numbers.
+It will cycle through two bitmaps it finds on the SD card.
+It will first load default.bmp, then 1.bmp, the back to default.bmp, then 1.bmp, etc, ad nauseum.

 To run it, copy all of the contents of Software/BMP Loader to the SD card.